Public Accountant Job Description

 Career Prospects and Salary Potential in Public Accounting

-According to the US Bureau of Labor Statistics (BLS), there were about 1.4 million accountants working in the United States as of 2018, mostly concentrated in urban centers.
+According to the US Bureau of Labor Statistics (BLS), there were about 1.4 million accountants working in the United States as of 2020, mostly concentrated in urban centers.
 It’s a diverse field that presents a lot of options for anybody with the right skills.
-Data collected by BLS indicates that nearly a quarter of accountants work for firms specializing in public accounting, tax preparation, bookkeeping, and payroll services.
-About eight percent worked in government, while seven percent were self-employed that year.
-The other 15% were split about evenly between company management and jobs in the financial services and insurance industry.
+Data collected by BLS indicates that in the industries with the highest concentration of accountants and auditors, nearly 35 percent work for firms specializing in public accounting, tax preparation, bookkeeping, and payroll services.
+About 6.5 percent worked for companies involved in oil and gas extraction, another 5 percent worked for hedge funds and other investment pools.
+And rounding out the industries with the highest concentration of accountants, another eight percent were split about evenly between employee benefit funds and office administrative services.

-The field of public accounting is expected to see strong job growth in the ten-year leading up to 2026.
-Nationwide, the number of accounting jobs is expected to increase by 10 percent.
-This will result in the net addition of nearly 139,900 new accounting jobs.
+The field of public accounting is expected to see steady job growth in the ten-year leading up to 2029.
+Nationwide, the number of accounting jobs is expected to increase by 4 percent.
+This is expected to result in the net addition of nearly 61,700 new accounting jobs.

 Much of this growth is expected to come as a result of the increasingly complex and frequently changing laws and regulations at both the federal and state level relating to corporate governance and accountability, internal auditing, and financial reporting and compliance.